bcit-ltc/infrastructure-documentation/docs/1_workflow-details/deployment-packages.md

     * service.yaml

-=== "`dev` overlay"
+=== "`review` overlay"

     * ingress.yaml
+    * kustomization.yaml
+    * Kptfile
+    * serviceaccount.yaml
-    * namespace.yaml
+    * `secrets/` path

 **In the `deployment package` project**

-One of the easiest ways to update your app's deployment package is to do a "search and replace" on the dev overlay.
+One of the easiest ways to update your app's deployment package is to do a "search and replace" on the review overlay.

-1. Replace all instances of `generic-dev` in the `overlays/dev` path
+1. Replace all instances of `generic-dev` in the `overlays/review` path

-    Eg. run `sed` replacing `yourAppName` with the name of your project (lowercase, no spaces) on all the files in the `dev` path:
+    Eg. run `sed` replacing `yourAppName` with the name of your project (lowercase, no spaces) on all the files in the `review` path:

-        sed -i -- 's/generic-dev/yourAppName/g' overlays/dev/*
+        sed -i -- 's/generic-dev/yourAppName/g' overlays/review/*

 1. Commit the changes to the deployment package repo